 Why It’s So Important to Use A Compass Properly

 Most people who are occasional hikers don’t really see the point in knowing how to find their location with a compass and a map.
 But the truth is that even the safest looking trail can lead you in the wrong direction, so it’s always best to double check your position with a compass and map.
+Here’s our top choices for the best hiking compass to give you more options.

 You can even find that the markings on some route have been washed away by a natural disaster, or you want to teach your kids how to make a map of their surroundings.
 Either way, using a compass and map is fun and educational as well as potentially life-saving.
 So let us know: when are you planning to use your new compass-reading skills?